AMDEPYC/kubernetes-power-manager/README.md

   Power Manager now makes this dynamic and through a cloud native pattern.
 The implication is that the cluster-level capacity for the workload can then configured dynamically, as well as scaled dynamically.
 Uncore frequency applies to Xeon scalable and D processors could save up to 40% of CPU power or improved performance gains.

+- **Metric reporting**

+  Processor-related metrics are available for scraping by Telegraf or similar metrics agent.
+Metrics are provided in Prometheus exposition format.
+  Metrics are collected from various sources, like Linux PMU, MSR, or dedicated libraries.

 ## Future planned additions to the Kubernetes Power Manager